Guyana Tax Calculator (2026)

 Frequently asked questions

-How much do I pay in National Insurance Scheme contributions?
+How much income tax do I pay in Guyana as an employee?

-As an employee in Guyana, you contribute 5.6% of your gross income to the National Insurance Scheme (NIS), up to a maximum annual contribution of GYD 188,160 (which applies to income above GYD 3,360,000).
-Note that NIS contributions are not deductible from your taxable income for income tax purposes.
+As an employee in Guyana, you contribute 5.6% of your gross income to National Insurance, with a maximum annual contribution of GYD 188,160.
+This contribution is deductible from your gross income before income tax is calculated, which reduces your overall tax burden.

-Yes, Guyana offers a personal allowance equal to the greater of GYD 1,200,000 or one-third of your income, whichever is higher.
-This amount is deducted from your income before the income tax brackets are applied, effectively reducing your taxable income.
+Your personal allowance in Guyana is the greater of GYD 1,680,000 or one-third of your annual gross income, whichever is higher.
+This allowance is subtracted from your income to determine your chargeable income, on which the income tax rates then apply.

 Compare Guyana with another country